edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ## A Typical Use Case

-Say you have a given domain type `Person`.
-We allow its two properties to be nullable so they can be inputted later by the user.
+Let's say we have a certain domain type `Person`.
+We will allow its two properties to be nullable so that they can be entered later by the user.

 ```kotlin
 import tornadofx.*